Risky Teacher: To Tweet?

 - I will offer suggestions for the content of these tweets: quote someone whose comment resonates with you (basically a version of retweeting), quote and add your own idea or your own counter-claim (retweet and edit), ask a follow-up question, answer a question currently being discussed.

-- I will provide eight chromebooks for those who have a twitter account but no smartphone.
+- I will provide eight chromebooks for those who have a twitter account but no smartphones.

 Call me crazy, but this just might work.
 Or it might be a horrible, chaotic mess.